RT00016/favorite-image-collection-on-twitter-/README.md

 # favorite-image-collection-on-twitter-
-have you ever thought that you wish you easily preserve badass images or pictures from twitter to your PC?
+Have you ever thought that you wish you easily preserve badass images or pictures from twitter to your PC?

 This program's purpose is to collect images and pictures included in tweet that Twitter-user push favorite button.
 So, if you want to do this program, you need Twitter-user-id and TwitterAPI.